The Node.js process Object: Environment, Arguments, Exit State, and Runtime Metadata

 console.log('Exiting with code:', code);

 The code parameter is the exit code that will be returned.
-You can still modify it here - process.exitCode = 2 inside an 'exit' handler changes the final exit code.
-But you can't prevent the exit.
+You can still change the final code here by assigning process.exitCode = 2, but you cannot cancel the exit.

 The 'beforeExit' Event

-'beforeExit' is different in a subtle and useful way.
-It fires when the event loop empties out but the process hasn't been explicitly told to exit.
-The key difference from 'exit': you CAN schedule async work in a 'beforeExit' handler.
-If you do, the event loop keeps going, and 'beforeExit' fires again when that new work completes.
+'beforeExit' fires when the event loop has emptied out but the process has not been explicitly told to exit.
+Unlike 'exit', it can schedule asynchronous work.
+If it does, the event loop continues, and 'beforeExit' fires again after that new work completes.

 let runs = 0;